hotosm/osm-export-tool-python/README.md

 # OSM Export Tool

-> This project is under development.
+This project is in a usable state on Linux and Mac.
 The current [Export Tool web service](https://export.hotosm.org) repository is at [hotosm/osm-export-tool](https://github.com/hotosm/osm-export-tool/tree/master/ops).

 ## Motivation